-For the first 7 months in 2021 (Jan-Jul) a long-term deterministic verification of A-LAEF (ensemble mean, 16+1 members), the operational ALADIN/SHMU model and the dynamical downscaling of ARPEGE model with ALARO (ALARO NH) has been made for the surface parameters temperature, relative humidity and wind speed.
-Figure 12 shows the verification results (RMSE, standard deviation) over all Slovak stations.
+For the first 11 months in 2021 (Jan-Nov) a long-term deterministic verification of A-LAEF (ensemble mean, 16+1 members), the operational ALADIN/SHMU model and the dynamical downscaling of ARPEGE model with ALARO (ALARO NH) has been made for the surface parameters temperature, relative humidity and wind speed.

+Figure 1 shows the verification results (RMSE, standard deviation) over all Slovak stations.
 Ensemble mean of A-LAEF shows the best verification results for all investigated parameters.
+The advantage of using the output of a probabilistic system can also be seen in the HARP score card in Figure 2.